 As another video on Manor Lords’ combat system shows, you’ll be able to upgrade or downgrade your troops’ equipment using a stat slider.
 If you increase ‘head protection’, for example, the headwear will visibly improve.

-As a city-builder, Manor Lords’ battle system impacts other aspects of gameplay as well.
+As a city building game, Manor Lords’ battle system impacts other aspects of gameplay as well.
 For example, a hard-won battle can result in a very tough winter.
-Luckily for the silver-tongued diplomats out there, the Manor Lords diplomacy system allows you to negotiate, possibly avoiding battling altogether… Or, if peace was never an option, you can be really rude to your neighbours and watch the drama unfold.
+Luckily for the silver-tongued politicians out there, the Manor Lords diplomacy system allows you to negotiate, possibly avoiding battling altogether.
+Alternatively, if peace was never an option, you can be rude to your neighbors and watch the drama unfold.